Your local doctor (GP)

 Changing doctor's surgery

-You have the right to change your doctor's surgery without giving a reason.
+You have the right to change your doctor's practice without giving a reason.
+However, it is helpful - for administrative purposes - to notify your current practice that you are leaving.

 The process of finding a new doctor is similar to registering.